 When the anal glands aren’t frequently flushed, they can become a source of bacteria.

 The bacteria cause itching on the dog’s back, particularly in the buttocks, tail, groins, and hind legs.
 Anal gland problems can be caused by a lack of exercise and a poor diet.

 Reason 6: Psychological Reasons

-It’s possible that your dog’s behavior is a sign of stress, worry, or boredom, and he is licking or biting his skin to express these feelings.
+Your dog’s behavior may signify stress, worry, or boredom, and he is licking or biting his skin to express these feelings.
 Excessive lapping and nibbling of the body can develop into an obsession if not treated and rectified.

 Also, your dog standing on you may have a psychological problem.
-You can work with your veterinarian and a dog trainer to come up with a plan to train and fix your dog’s bad habits.
+You can work with your veterinarian and a dog trainer to develop a training plan and fix your dog’s bad habits.

 6 Ways to Prevent Your Dog from Biting Himself

 We’ve got some tips for you to keep your dog from biting itself.
 Here are a few ideas I have for you.